Biologicals: a solution for more sustainable agriculture in LAC

 The technological solution

-The project consolidates homogeneous methodological tools among participants to evaluate bioinputs on farms in Latin America, taking regulatory frameworks into account.
+The project consolidates homogeneous methodological tools among participants to evaluate biologicals on farms in Latin America, taking regulatory frameworks into account.
 Technological gaps are identified, and legal mechanisms and regulatory frameworks are gathered by country, to later align evaluation methodologies.
 The project conducts bioinformatics analysis of inoculants, develops traceability methodologies, and evaluates their persistence and effectiveness in the field, analyzing their impact on soil and plant microbiomes.
 Additionally, the experience of participating farmers is incorporated, and the applicability of the inoculants is extended to various crops and conditions.
 Knowledge transfer to key stakeholders is also promoted through the creation of a strategic network of laboratories and businesses, and participation in technological events.
-Human resource development is prioritized, involving university students and technicians in the activities, while an integrated platform will be established on the ALAR website to disseminate and train on bioinputs.
+Human resource development is prioritized, involving university students and technicians in the activities, while an integrated platform will be established on the ALAR website to disseminate and train on biologicals.

 Soil health is the cornerstone of plant health and, therefore, human health.
 Soil microbiology is essential for achieving sustainable agriculture.